Skip to main content

 • Students with at least a 2.25 cumulative grade point average in transferable credits will be stronger candidates for admission.

-• Students with a cumulative grade point average between a 2.00 and 2.24 in transferable credits will be considered for admission if space is available.
+• Students with a cumulative grade point average between a 2.00 and 2.24 in transferable credits may be considered for admission if space is available.

-Please Note: Students who were not admissible as new freshmen must have earned at least 18 transferable semester credits to be considered for transfer admission.
+Please Note: Students who were not admissible as new freshmen, or first-time transfer applicants who would not have been offered admission as a new freshman must have earned at least 18 transferable semester credits after graduating high school to be considered for transfer admission.

-After all materials required for your application are received, an admissions decision will be mailed via USPS in two to four weeks:
+After all materials required for your application are received and your application is marked complete, an admissions decision will be mailed via USPS in two to four weeks:

 ADMIT POSTPONE DENY